 2. Type “ping 127.1.1.1” or ping 127.0.0.1 and hit enter.

 3. If you are getting a reply like – Reply from 127.1.1.1: bytes=32 time<1ms TTL=128” then the network hardware is good.

-4. If it says “General failure” then there is a hardware problem with your PC and the Network card needs to be replaced.
+4. If it says “General failure” then you need to check the IPV6 if it is enabled then disable it.
+If it is still showing the error then there may be a hardware problem with your PC and the Network Interface card (NIC) needs to be replaced.